Bounds on the conditional and average treatment effect with unobserved confounding factors: Introduction

-Our estimation approach (Section~\ref{sec:semiparametric}) builds out of a line of work~\cite{bang2005doublerobust, chernozhukov2018double} for statistical inference on $\tau$ when all confounders are observed~\eqref{eq:indepsim}.
-We construct our semiparametric estimator based on \emph{Neyman orthogonality} scores~\cite{Neyman59}, making it insensitive to estimation errors in nuisance parameters such as $\theta_1(\cdot)$, $e_1(\cdot)$, and $\mu_z(\cdot), z\in \{0, 1\}.$ By virtue of this orthogonality, our estimator is root-$n$ consistent and asymptotically normal so long as the nuisance parameters can be estimated at a slower-than-parametric $o_p(n^{-1/4})$ rate of convergence.
-We adapt \citet{chernozhukov2018double}'s cross-fitting procedure to allow large model classes to estimate nuisance parameters.
-Our result gives asymptotically exact confidence intervals for the lower bound $\mu_1^-$ ~\eqref{eq:outcome-bound}.
+Our estimation approach (Section~\ref{sec:semiparametric}) builds out of a line of work~\cite{bang2005doublerobust, chernozhukov2018double} for statistical inference on $\tau$ when all confounders are observed~\eqref{eq:indepsim}; we adapt \citet{chernozhukov2018double}'s cross-fitting procedure to allow large model classes to estimate nuisance parameters.
+Our semiparametric estimator satisfies \emph{Neyman orthogonality}~\cite{Neyman59}, and is insensitive to estimation errors in nuisance parameters.
+By virtue of this orthogonality, our estimator is root-$n$ consistent and asymptotically normal so long as the nuisance parameters are estimated at a slower-than-parametric $o_p(n^{-1/4})$ rate of convergence.
+Our result gives asymptotically exact confidence intervals (CIs) for the lower bound $\mu_1^-$ ~\eqref{eq:outcome-bound}.

-Coupling the proposed estimator of $\mu_1^-$ with a symmetrically defined estimate of the upper bound for $\E[Y(0)]$, we get an confidence interval for a lower bound on the ATE, $\tau$ (under the $\Gamma$-\cornfield condition~\eqref{eq:cornfield}).
-When there is no unmeasured confounding ($\Gamma = 1$), our estimate of the bound degenerates into the AIPW estimator~\eqref{eq:aipw} for the ATE $\tau$.
-In general, the boundary of our interval never shrinks to $\tau$ even in the large sample limit, as unobserved confounding always induces uncertainty.
+Coupling the asymptotic distribution for $\hat{\mu}_1^-$ with the symmetrically defined upper and lower bounds $\what{\mu}_z^\pm$ for $\E[Y(z)]$, we can construct a CI for the ATE $\tau$ under the $\Gamma$-\cornfield condition~\eqref{eq:cornfield}.
+In general, the boundary of our interval never shrinks to $\tau$ even in the large sample limit due to unobserved confounding.
+However, when there is no unmeasured confounding ($\Gamma = 1$), our method is equivalent to the AIPW estimator for the ATE $\tau$.

-To complement our methodological developments, we show that under symmetry of the potential outcomes, our bounds on the treatment effect are unimprovable (Section~\ref{sec:hypothesis-test}).
-Our confidence interval converges (in the large sample limit) to the smallest possible interval containing $\tau$ that the $\Gamma$-\cornfield condition~\eqref{eq:cornfield} allows.
-More generally for non-symmetric potential outcomes, our approach is unimprovable for bounding each expected potential outcome, $\E[Y(1)]$ and $\E[Y(0)]$, but may not be optimal in bounding their difference, the ATE $\tau = \E[Y(1) - Y(0)]$.
+Our population-level bound is unimprovable for bounding each expected potential outcome and their conditional counterparts, $\E[Y(z)]$ and $\E[Y(z) \mid X=x]$, $z \in \{0, 1\}$, but may not be always optimal in bounding their difference, the ATE $\tau = \E[Y(1) - Y(0)]$.
+On the other hand, when the potential outcomes are symmetric in the sense that $Y(0) \overset{d}{=} C(1-Y(1))$ for some constant $C$, then our bounds on the treatment effect are also unimprovable (Section~\ref{sec:hypothesis-test}), thereby guaranteeing that our CI converges (in the large sample limit) to the smallest possible interval containing $\tau$ under the $\Gamma$-\cornfield condition~\eqref{eq:cornfield}.